CrystlCube/OITinterview1/README.md

 # OITinterview1

 Hangman.py and wordBank.txt are the source code for the project.
-Hangman.exxe is the one file executable version, whereas HangmanFull.zip is a directory executable version, with a wordBank file to change potential guess words.
+Hangman.exe is the one file executable version, whereas HangmanFull.zip is a directory executable version, with a wordBank file to change potential guess words.

+Hope you enjoy!